Indian art: Satavahana dynasty (c. 1st/3rd century BCE – c. 3rd century CE)

 Stupas are religious monuments built on burial mounds, which contain relics beneath a solid dome.
 Stupas in different areas of India may vary in structure, size, and design; however, their representational meanings are quite similar.
 They are designed based on a mandala, a graph of cosmos specific to Buddhism.
 A traditional stupa has a railing that provides a sacred path for Buddhist followers to practice devotional circumambulation in ritual settings.
 Also, ancient Indians considered caves as sacred places since they were inhabited by holy men and monks.
 A chaitya was constructed from a cave.

 Relief sculptures of Buddhist figures and epigraphs written in Brahmi characters are often found in divine places specific to Buddhism.
 To celebrate the divine, Satavahana people also made stone images as the decoration in Buddhist architectures.
 Based on the knowledge of geometry and geology, they created ideal images using a set of complex techniques and tools such as chisels, hammers, and compasses with iron points.

 In addition, delicate Satavahana coins show the capacity of creating art in that period.
 The Satavahanas issued coins primarily in copper, lead and potin.
 Later on, silver came into use when producing coins.
-The coins usually have detailed portraits of rulers and inscriptions written in the language of Tamil and Telugu.
+The coins usually have detailed portraits of rulers and inscriptions written in the languages of Tamil and Telugu.

 Kushan Empire (c.
 30 CE – c.
 375 CE)

 Officially established by Kujula Kadphises, the first Kushan emperor who united the Yuezhi tribes, the Kushan Empire was a syncretic empire in central and southern Asia, including the regions of Gandhara and Mathura in northern India.
 From 127 to 151 CE, Gandharan reached its peak under the reign of Kanishka the Great.
 In this period, Kushan art inherited the Greco-Buddhist art.
 Mahayana Buddhism flourished, and the depictions of Buddha as a human form first appeared in art.
 Wearing a monk's robe and a long length of cloth draped over the left shoulder and around the body, the Buddha was depicted with 32 major lakshanas (distinguishing marks), including a golden-colored body, an ushnisha (a protuberance) on the top of his head, heavy earrings, elongated earlobes, long arms, the impression of a chakra (wheel) on the palms of his hands and the soles of his feet, and the urna (a mark between his eyebrows).

 One of the hallmarks of Gandharan art is its relation to naturalism of Hellenistic art.
 The naturalistic features found in Gandharan sculptures include the three-dimensional treatment of the drapery, with unregularized folds that are in realistic patterns of random shape and thickness.
 The physical form of the Buddha and his bodhisattvas are well-defined, solid, and muscular, with swelling chests, arms, and abdomens.
-Buddhism and Buddhism art spread to Central Asia and the far East across Bactria and Sogdia, where the Kushan Empire met the Han Dynasty of China.
+Buddhism and Buddhist art spread to Central Asia and the Far East across Bactria and Sogdia, where the Kushan Empire met the Han dynasty of China.